The 2nd Edition of the AMERICAN SEPHARDI MUSIC FESTIVAL Session: October 4th, 7th, and 8th 2018

 About the Artistic Director/Producer: DAVID SERERO

-French opera singer and actor, David Serero has performed over 1,500 concerts worldwide, recorded over 20 albums and played in more than 100 films and TV series.
+French opera singer and actor, David Serero has performed over 1,500 concerts worldwide, recorded over 20 albums, and played in more than 100 films and TV series.
 His repertoire ranges from Opera, Musicals, and World Music.
 He enjoys bringing his Sephardic origins in Classics.
-Over last seasons, he starred as Shylock and Othello’s title role both adapted in a Sephardi style, Cyrano (Rostand’s Cyrano of Bergerac) and Don Giovanni (Mozart’s opera).
-Among his various recorded albums, he has released “Sephardi”, an album of Sephardi music and recently « Baritone Opera Arias ».
-Next engagements with the ASF are Verdi’s Nabucco (May 2019), Shakespeare’s Romeo and Juliet (June 2019) and Mozart’s Marriage of Figaro (July 2019). www.davidserero.com
+Over past seasons, he starred as Shylock and Othello’s title role both adapted in a Sephardi style, Cyrano (Rostand’s Cyrano of Bergerac) and Don Giovanni (Mozart’s opera).
+Among his various recorded albums, he has released “Sephardi”, an album of Sephardi music, and recently « Baritone Opera Arias ».
+Next engagements with the ASF are Verdi’s Nabucco (May 2019), Shakespeare’s Romeo and Juliet (June 2019), and Mozart’s Marriage of Figaro (July 2019). www.davidserero.com

 About the AMERICAN SEPHARDI FEDERATION: